SillyTavern/SillyTavern-Docs/Extras/extensions/Smart-Context.md

 - because no chat items are being removed/replaced, there is a higher chance you will overflow your context limit.
 - because the memories exist very close to the end of the prompt they can have TOO MUCH effect on the AI's response.

+#### Use % Strategy

+Note: This is not compatible with the 'Add to Bottom' strategy, which does not remove any messages at all.

+While using the 'Replace Oldest History' strategy, checking this box will enable the slider for selecting a percentage of the in-context chat history to replace with SmartContext memories.
+It will also disable the two sliders for manually selecting the number of messages.

+This strategy automatically calculates a percentage of the chat history to be replaced with SmartContext memories, instead of a fixed number of messages.

+Advantage

+- easier than manually calculating the number of messages yourself
+- adjusts with the available context size, applying the same percentage to small and large prompt spaces

+Disadvantage

+- calculations for how much history to remove can be slightly innacurate as they are based on estimated tokens per message
+- it rounds the number of messages to remove to the nearest number divisible by 5 (0, 5, 10, 15, 20, etc), so it is not as fine grained as manual numeric selection.

 ***